candyho/candyho/README.md

 ### Hi there 👋

 - 📱 I am a product manager from the :octocat: Mobile team
-- 🇩🇪 Based in Berlin
+- 🇩🇪 Base in Berlin
 - ☕️ Always up for coffee/tea if you're around
 - 📫 [Send feedback](https://github.com/github/feedback/discussions?discussions_q=category%3A%22Mobile+Feedback%22) to make our apps better
 <!--